-Username Maximum number of characters that a user name can contain.
+Maximum number of characters that a user name can contain.
 This value must be between 10 and 2048 bytes.
-User password Maximum number of characters for the FTP password.
+Maximum number of characters for the FTP password.
 This value must be between 10 and 2048 bytes.
-Path (directory + filename) Maximum number of characters of the path taken by the program execution, or the path taken in the directory to reach the FTP file.
+Maximum number of characters of the path taken by the program execution, or the path taken in the directory to reach the FTP file.
 This value must be between 10 and 2048 bytes.
-SITE command Maximum number of characters that the SITE command can contain (between 10 and 2048 bytes).
-Other commands Maximum number of characters that additional commands can contain (between 10 and 2048 bytes)
+Maximum number of characters that the SITE command can contain (between 10 and 2048 bytes).
+Maximum number of characters that additional commands can contain (between 10 and 2048 bytes)